How Many People in Finland Speak English?

 Can I get by in Finland without speaking fluent Finnish?

 Yes, you certainly don’t need to speak Finnish to visit the country.
 Finland gets plenty of English speaking tourists, and nobody’s expecting visitors to learn the Finnish language for a one-week vacation.
-Staff working in restaurants, hotels, or other tourist hotspots almost always speaks English.
+Staff working in restaurants, hotels, or other tourist hot spots almost always speaks English.

 Most Finns other fins also speak English, especially the younger generation living in large cities.
 Also, contrary to the stereotype of the cold and introverted Finnish people, many tourists claim the locals are very friendly and helpful.
 It’s true that small talk isn’t popular in Finnish culture.
 But politely asking for help as a tourist isn’t frowned upon.